 Trend Watch Slow Travel: Experiencing the world instead of just seeing it

-Slow Travel brings us back to the roots of travel.
-The experience allows us to dive deeply into a culture and experience the essence of a destination.
-It is the subtle difference of not merely having seen a place, but having experienced it.
+Slow Travel takes us back to the roots of travel: it's the subtle difference of not merely having seen a place, but having experienced it.

 May 1, 2022

 The desire to travel is great.
 Possibly even greater than ever before.
 However, the way we travel has fundamentally changed in recent years.
 A heightened awareness of safety and health has caused us to completely rethink our priorities.
 Perhaps it's also partly because, after a long hiatus, we've come to appreciate even more being in the privileged position of being able to travel the world.
 Whatever the reason, our expectations of travel have changed.
 The gap between tourists and travelers is widening.
 While some are stressed about checking one sight after another off their list, others want to immerse themselves in the local culture of a destination and get a feel for local life.
 The important sights can wait, there are more important things to experience.
 And so the Slow Travel trend was born.

 Simply shift down one, two or even three gears.
 With Slow Travel, sometimes the journey is the destination. © S. Migaj/Unsplash

 Slow Travel is all about connection: to the culture of a place, its people, food and art.
 You want to have an educational experience that touches you on an emotional level and broadens your horizons.
 Likewise, Slow Travel is about protecting the local environment and being sustainable towards the nature of a destination.
 One wants to perceive a place in the process, but not literally consume it.

 A city trip can also be in line with the Slow Travel principle.
 The important thing is not where, but how. © Alex Vasey/Unsplash